Hypoxaemia & Metabolic Acidosis - Partially Compensated

 - HCO3- : metabolic (mild)

-- PCO2 : should be 29 mmHg, therefore respiratory component
+- PCO2 : should be 29 mmHg, ∴ respiratory component

-- *equally called 'mixed met/resp acidosis', but 1° metabolic with failure of expected resp compensation more likely
+however, 1° metabolic with failure of resp compensation more likely

 - cardiac arrest